ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/glossary.md

 **LPU:** Groq’s Language Processing Unit; treated here as a compiler-scheduled deterministic compute engine optimized for inference.

+**Percentile latency (p50/p95/p99/p99.9):** A cutoff on the sorted latency distribution: p50 is the median (“typical”), p95 means 5% slower, p99 means 1% slower (“tail pain”), and p99.9 captures rare disasters that often dominate incident perception at scale.

 **GroqWare:** Groq’s software/tooling suite (vendor term); treat the official Groq documentation as the source of truth for components and support boundaries.

 **GroqFlow:** Groq’s model import/compile workflow/tooling (vendor term); in this playbook, it is the place you get: compilation, artifact metadata, and (ideally) performance reports.